- Contact us

 If you would like to donate furniture or household items to help people in the armed forces community, call our Housing Options team on 0191 424 6456.

 Local organisations that can help with housing

-- Armed Forces Outreach Service - Support for members of the Armed Forces community, including those who have left (regardless of how long ago) or are leaving.
+- Armed Forces Support Service - Support for members of the Armed Forces community, including those who have left (regardless of how long ago) or are leaving.

 - Changing Lives - A North East charity, which provides specialist accommodation for ex-service men and women.

 - Emmaus - Supports people to work their way out of homelessness, providing meaningful work, training, support and a stable home.

 - NAAFI Break - Armed forces drop in session, on the first and third Wednesday of every month in South Shields.
 A member of staff from South Tyneside Homes is usually there to provide housing support.

 - Royal British Legion - Charity which provides support and advice for the armed forces community.

 - Shelter (Newcastle) - Charity which offers a wide range of help and advice on all housing and homelessness issues.

 - SSAFA - Armed forces charity, which provides support with housing and more.